alphagov/govuk-developer-docs/source/manual/upgrade-rails.html.md

 ## Rails Configs

-Going forward we are trying to standardise our Rails config files.
+We are trying to standardise our Rails config files.
 The guidelines for these are as follows:

 - If `load_defaults` is used, it should be top of the config